networq/website/getting-started.md

 ```

-## Environmental Settings
+## Apply a Package

-A NetworQ package must exist for which the settings will be edited.
+A NetworQ package must exist.
 For this example we will use the [Holacracy Package](https://github.com/networq/holacracy-package).

 ### 1) Clone the package